Controleo3 has been announced and will start shipping this month

 - Do not underestimate the effects of thermal mass!
 Larger oven are considerably more difficult to heat up.
 Consider buying two of the same oven, and using one to donate heating elements to the other.
 Make sure this will still work with your electric circuit.

 - A boost element should be added, but doing this will put the power draw beyond what a 15A circuit can provide.
 You may have access to a 20A circuit - great!
 If you don't add a boost element you'll need to go overboard with insulation.
-In addition to insulating the inside of the oven (Reflect-A-Gold and Boom Mat) you should also add some ceramic blanket insulation between the oven chamber and the outer shell.
+In addition to insulating the inside of the oven (Reflect-A-Gold and Floor & Tunnel Shield II) you should also add some ceramic blanket insulation between the oven chamber and the outer shell.

 - The highest wattage elements are on the top - not good.
 It is best to remove all the elements, install the insulation and then replace them, with the highest wattage elements at the bottom.
 Best to cut the wires and splice them back together using a butt connector.